alhassy/emacs.d/README.md

 &#x2013;it encourages me to grow and to be creative, and I hope the same for all who use it;
 moreover, it reflects my personality such as what I value and what I neglect in my workflow.

-Finally, as will be shown below, you can literrally use [Emacs anywhere](https://github.com/zachcurry/emacs-anywhere/#usage) for textually input in your operating system &#x2013;no copy-paste required.
+Finally, as will be shown below, you can literally use [Emacs anywhere](https://github.com/zachcurry/emacs-anywhere/#usage) for textually input in your operating system &#x2013;no copy-paste required.